MaudeCharmetant/skymodel/paper/paper.md

 bibliography: paper.bib

 # Summary
+%must be for non specialists and less than 1000 words long.

 The study of microwave sky emissions is rich in information for Cosmology and Astrophysics.
 Observation of extra-galactic components such as the Cosmic Microwave Background (CMB) allowed